The Why Behind the Action: Unveiling Internal Drivers via Agentic Attribution: Experiments

-\textbf{Experimental Settings.} We conduct agentic attribution experiments on scenarios introduced in Section~\ref{subsec_case_design}, which serve as the testbed for qualitative analysis.
-Since all trajectories are generated by \texttt{Llama-3.1-70B-Instruct} through actual agent execution, we perform attribution using the same model to ensure attribution faithfulness.
-This choice follows a causal requirement of attribution: the goal is to explain why a specific trajectory is produced by a given model.
+\textbf{Experimental Settings.} We conduct agentic attribution experiments on all scenarios and cases introduced in Section~\ref{subsec_case_design}, which serve as the testbed for qualitative analysis.
+We use \texttt{Llama-3.1-70B-Instruct} to perform attribution.
+We provide an in-depth attribution analysis of four representative cases in the following section, and include the attribution analyses for the remaining cases in Appendix~\ref{app_case_attri}.

-\subsubsection{Memory-Driven Interaction}
+\subsubsection{Memory-driven Interaction.}

 \textbf{\textit{Case Study 1: Value Drift in Spending Recommendations.}}